Lulzx/driftmap/README.md

 ### 3D Simulation

-The 3D extension is a prototype and is not yet validated against standard 3D drift-wave benchmarks.
+The 3D extension is experimental and is not yet validated against standard 3D drift-wave benchmarks.

 For 3D turbulence with parallel dynamics: